BridgeGC/BridgeGC/README.md

 }
 ```

-MemorySegment is explicitly created and released in fixed functions, hints(annotation @Long and function Deadpoint) could be easily applied in these functions.
+MemorySegment is explicitly created and released in fixed functions, hints(annotation `@Long` and function `Deadpoint`) could be easily applied in these functions.

+BridgeGC identifies target data objects and manages their creation by leveraging hints at their allocation sites.
+The annotation `@Long` for keyword `new` is added to the codes of creation functions where data objects are allocated.
+During object allocation at GC level, BridgeGC determines a memory request as an allocation of data object if it is annotated, and places the object into a special region.

 ```java
 pubic MemorySegment allocateSegment(int size) {